 - License penalty points

 If you have been arrested for driving under the influence in Maryland, you should discuss your case with an experienced Maryland DUI defense attorney as soon as possible.
 The skilled criminal defense attorneys at Alpert Schreyer, LLC can help you keep your license and your job.
-Call 866-444-6363 today for a free consultation regarding your case.
+Call 866-444-6363 today for a free case evaluation regarding your case.